allenai/olmo-api/README.md

 Start the server by running `FLASK_APP=app.py python -m flask run -p 8000`

+Note: If you run e2e tests with a local server it's possible for the containers and local server to be out of sync.
+Make sure you run e2e tests in the docker-compose

 ### Debugging the API in VSCode:
 Ensure you have the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed.